hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Plasma Force Fields (U)

-This is the kind of force field that all other planets use.
-It is the most effective of all defences (except for the FFG).
-It creates a blue sheen 1 cm above the surface of the ship.
-Unlike the FFG, the Plasma Force Field is transmissive to on-board projectiles, but it can only repel a few dozen attacks before it needs to regenerate.
+Plasma Force Fields are the standard type of defense employed by most planets, recognized as one of the most effective protective measures available (second only to the FFG).
+This force field manifests as a blue sheen that hovers approximately 1 cm above the ship's surface.
+Unlike the FFG, the Plasma Force Field is transmissive to on-board projectiles, but it can only withstand a limited number of attacks—typically just a few dozen—before it requires regeneration.

 ### Magnetic Force Fields (L)

-These force fields are purely meant to deflect some slit bombs, creating an electromagnetic field around the ship.
-However, this does not work on all slit bombs, as some are not magnetic.
-It also won't deflect a direct shot travelling fast enough, though it may slow it down.
-Most ships have these shields on during battle, though it is impractical when flying in close formation.
+Magnetic Force Fields are designed specifically to deflect certain types of slit bombs by generating an electromagnetic field around the vessel.
+However, they are not universally effective, as some slit bombs do not possess magnetic properties.
+Additionally, these fields may not be able to stop a rapid direct hit, although they can help slow down the projectile.
+Most ships deploy these shields during combat, but their use becomes impractical when operating in close formation.

 ### The Verdant Shield Projector (R)